Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 • The apple-app-site-association file for iOS contained comprehensive information for the Business app but lacked web credentials details for the Personal app.

-These findings indicate that Revolut may need to make additional configurations to fully enable cross-platform passkey functionality, particularly for seamless integration between web and native apps.
+These findings indicate that Revolut has been working on additional configurations to fully enable cross-platform passkey functionality, particularly for seamless integration between web and native apps.
+The recent updates showing passkey buttons on Personal accounts suggest progress in this area.

 Native app integration issues

-While passkey settings are visible in Revolut's native mobile apps, the functionality is not yet fully implemented.
-This creates a disjointed experience for users who switch between web and mobile interfaces.
-Revolut will need to address this to provide a truly seamless cross-platform experience.
+This creates a somewhat fragmented experience for users who switch between web and mobile interfaces.
+Revolut will need to continue developing native app support to provide a truly seamless cross-platform experience.

 User education and adoption hurdles

 The concept of passkeys is still relatively new to many users.
 Revolut faces the challenge of educating its user base about the benefits and usage of passkeys.
-The lack of comprehensive documentation or guides about passkeys on Revolut's platform could hinder user adoption.
+While Revolut has created support documentation explaining what passkeys are and how to use them, comprehensive guides about best practices and troubleshooting could further improve user adoption.

 Integration with existing payment flows

-The introduction of passkeys has the potential to significantly streamline Revolut's existing payment flows.
-By reducing the friction in the authentication process, passkeys could enable faster and more secure transactions.
+The introduction of passkeys has significantly streamlined Revolut's existing payment flows.
+By reducing the friction in the authentication process, passkeys enable faster and more secure transactions.

 This is particularly relevant for frequent actions such as peer-to-peer transfers, bill payments, and online purchases.